I've Figured Out the AGW Strategy

 And if they were thawing before, they certainly aren’t this winter!

 But things like this are all too common in this argument.
-In all my years in weather and climate, which I use and always have as a major piece in the foundation of my forecasts, I have never seen such nonsense and ignorance being spewed with no regard for the facts of what actually happened.
+In all my years in weather and climate, which I use as a major piece in the foundation of my forecasts, I have never seen such nonsense and ignorance being spewed with no regard for the facts of what actually happened.

 But I guess one needs to keep a sense of humor about all this.
-I believe many of the people putting out things like what you see here are whistling by the graveyard in this sense:
+I believe many of the people putting out things like what you see here are whistling past the graveyard in this sense:

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.